exercism/c/docs/C_STYLE_GUIDE.md

 ## Enums

-Enum names should usually be singluare rather than plural.
+Enum names should usually be singluar rather than plural.

-Enum labels should be capitalized.
+Enum labels should use snake case with all letters in upper case.

 ```c
 enum heading {